Delta Rectified Flow Sampling for Text-to-Image Editing: Experiments

-DVRF achieves the best overall performance regarding semantic alignment with the highest CLIP similarity for edited prompts (23.83), indicating closer adherence to the target prompt, and surpasses all Flux-based competitors (RF-Inversion, FlowEdit, RF-Solver and FireFlow) on all metrics.
-Moreover, DVRF has also the best structure and background preservation metrics under SD3 model

-indicating precise edits with high visual quality.
-It significantly outperforms iRFDS in background preservation (LPIPS: 93.81 vs. 186.39; MSE: 67.49 vs. 179.76; SSIM: 84.85 vs. 74.59).
-These results confirm DVRF’s effectiveness in reducing over-smoothing and irrelevant updates, making it the most balanced SD3-based method.
-Eventually, DVRF surpasses ~\cite{kulikov2024floweditinversionfreetextbasedediting} and the recent ~\cite{xu2025unveilinversioninvarianceflow} on almost all metrics on SD3.5.
+\paragraph{Main results.} DRFS achieves the best overall semantic alignment, attaining the highest CLIP similarity for the edited prompts (23.83), which indicates closer adherence to the target prompt.
+It also surpasses RF-Inversion, FlowEdit, RF-Solver, and FireFlow on all metrics.
+Moreover, under the SD3 model, DRFS achieves the best structure-preservation and background-preservation performance.
+Compared with iRFDS, DRFS further yields more precise edits with higher visual quality while substantially improving background preservation (LPIPS: 93.81 vs.\ 186.39; MSE: 67.49 vs.\ 179.76; SSIM: 84.85 vs.\ 74.59).
+These results confirm that DRFS effectively reduces over-smoothing and irrelevant updates, making it the most balanced SD3-based method.
+Finally, on SD3.5, DRFS surpasses FlowEdit ~\cite{kulikov2024floweditinversionfreetextbasedediting} as well as the recent FTEdit and DNAEdit ~\cite{xu2025unveilinversioninvarianceflow, xie2025dnaedit} on almost all metrics.

-\textbf{Qualitative results.} Figure ~\ref{fig:quali} presents editing results on challenging tasks on our additional dataset, comparing DVRF with editing baselines.
+\textbf{Qualitative results.} Figure ~\ref{fig:quali} presents editing results on challenging tasks on our additional dataset, comparing DRFS with editing baselines.
 These tasks consist of color and texture changes, seasonal transformations, object removal, and large-scale landmark replacement.
-Across these challenging tasks, DVRF preserves global structure while applying the requested edits more faithfully than competing methods.
+Across these challenging tasks, DRFS preserves global structure while applying the requested edits more faithfully than competing methods.
 We defer additional qualitative examples to the Appendix.